Howdy Stitching Friends!

 The most recent posts will come up first, keep scrolling down and going back (click previous at the bottom of pages) to see them all.
 The Maine Pinecone and Tassel was the first block.

-TO PURCHASE THE PATTERN: For those who want to work faster, the entire pattern is also offered as a PDF download, and as an iron on transfer.
+PURCHASE THE HOT IRON-ON TRANSFER PATTERN: For those who want to work faster--the entire pattern is also offered as an iron on transfer.

 Stamping Blocks: I prefer to stamp multiple blocks at a time, as a larger piece of cloth is sometimes easier to work on than a tiny trimmed square.
 A trimmed square may also become distorted from the stretch and pull of an embroidery hoop.
 Frequent handling may also cause the edges to fray.
 It is important, when making a quilt, that the blocks remain square so that they fit precisely when pieced together and I think using a larger piece of cloth helps to eliminate these problems.

 The original pattern comes with a mitred border piece.
-(Click on the PDF download link for the DIRECTIONS to get the pattern piece if you wish to use it).
 To me, this seems like a lot of work when lattice strips could be used much more easily than all those mitres.
 Mitres that have to come together precisely.
 An alternating colored block could also be used, or the blocks can be pieced without borders or blocks like this one.

 ***UPDATE 4/5/11***